 Every employee plays an important role in the successful operation of the Company.
 When you are not here, someone else must do your job.
 Accordingly, it is your responsibility to your fellow employees, to our clients, customers and homeowners, and to the Company, to arrive at work on time and work productively until the end of the day.
-If you will be absent, it is your responsibility to notify your manager as far in advance as possible (usually at least two hours notice should be given) before your scheduled starting time.
+If you will be absent, it is your responsibility to notify your manager as far in advance as possible (usually at least two hours' notice should be given) before your scheduled starting time.
 This procedure must be followed each day of an absence.
-Any failure to notify management of expected absence may be considered an absence without notification and will be grounds for discipline, up to and including discharge.
-The Company reserves the right to terminate an employee for any unexcused absence.
+Any failure to notify management of an expected absence may be considered an absence without notification and will be grounds for discipline, up to and including discharge.
+The Company may terminate an employee for any unexcused absence.

-If an employee misses three or more consecutive days because of illness, a written notification from a physician describing the reason for the illness and absence may be required.
-This will be done before the employee is allowed to return to work to ensure that the employee's health is adequate to perform work duties.
-The Company reserves the right to require a doctor's note, satisfactory to the Company, which releases the employee to return to work and to perform all of the usual job duties safely any time an employee is absent.
+If an employee misses three or more consecutive days because of illness, a written release from a physician may be required before the employee is allowed to return to work to ensure that the employee is able to perform his or her duties without endangering his or her health, or the health of co-workers.